 Run the hot-cache path without remembering every tuning note.

 This page is the operational companion to the architecture explainer.
-It assumes an already supported MoE architecture such as Qwen35Moe, Qwen3Next, or Gemma4.
+It assumes an already supported MoE architecture such as Qwen35Moe, Qwen3Next, Gemma4, Mellum, GPT-OSS, DeepSeek2-family MoE exports such as GLM Flash, GLM-DSA / GLM-5.2, or native GLM4 MoE.
 The key rule is simple: keep the normal MoE experts on the CPU with --cpu-moe, then add a selected GPU copy through --moe-hot-cache.

 Bare Minimum To Get It Running